Pravargav/Amadeus/English/sentences.md

+-> I found them passing by this street.

 -> bp1 works fine; however, bt1 continues to show the same error despite repeated attempts.

 -> The tyres sank into the ground under the truck's weight.